seriousim/turbo-potato/README.md

 To get data from API just call `http://localhost:8000/beer`.

 Oh!
 One more thing – you **have** to send `Authorization: VerySecretToken` header to access the data.

+# Additional info

+If you have any questions please feel free to contact us justin@suplo.com